 A higher protein intake leads to increased satiety, meaning you will feel fuller for longer.
-It also decreases the likelihood of muscle loss, takes more energy to be broken down by the body, while a lower carb diet means you’re less likely to overeat and can keep your blood glucose levels more stable.
+It also decreases the likelihood of muscle loss and takes more energy to be broken down by the body.
+A lower-carb diet also means that you’re less likely to overeat and can keep your blood glucose levels more stable.

-For most people, the diet is often well-tolerated and the most common side effect tends to be weight loss, which is generally linked to an improvement in health.
+For most people, the diet is often well-tolerated and the most common side effect tends to be weight loss, which depending on your current weight and goals, could be a benefit.

 Other than weight loss, there are very few associated side effects to a high-protein, low-carb diet.
-We recommend seeking advice from a medical professional prior to undertaking such a diet.
+We do recommend talking to your GP however if you’re planning on changing your diet drastically.

 The best high-protein, low-carb foods

-There are three food groups that will make up any diet.
-Protein, fats and carbs (a low-carb diet does not mean a “no-carb diet.”)
+There are three main food groups that will make up any diet.
+Protein, fats and carbs (a low-carb diet does not mean a “no-carb diet”.)